Researchfish reporting and submission period

 - Complete a Narrative Impact report one year after the grant end date.

-You can complete this on Researchfish at any time, but this must be completed and linked to the grant you are reporting on 12 months after the grant end date.
+You can complete this on Researchfish at any time, but this must be completed 12 months after the grant end date.
 Read the Narrative Impact guidance (PDF, 47Kb) for more information.

 ESRC will check the entry under your grant after 12 months.
 If the Narrative Impact section is not satisfactorily completed, you will be asked to rectify it.
 If this is not submitted by the end of the first Researchfish submission period after the report is due, sanctions may apply.